Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Should I get Studicata and Barbri?

 It depends.
-The free Studicata materials (or the paid outlines only) would be a nice supplement to the Barbri course, though if you’re taking the UBE, I’d almost save the money and go with the full-scale Studicata bar course.
+The free Studicata materials (or the paid outlines only) would be a nice supplement to the Barbri course, though if you’re taking the UBE, I’d save the money and go with the full-scale Studicata bar course.

 SmartBarPrep vs Studicata, which is better?